Schnitzel: Australia

 Beef (which may be veal) and chicken schnitzel are both very popular dishes in Australia, particularly in pubs where they are among the most widely available meals.
 Chicken schnitzel (less so beef) is also sold at many take-away establishments.

 Schnitzel in Australia is often served in the form of parmigiana, which is a schnitzel topped with Italian tomato sauce, cheese, and occasionally ham.

 At pubs, schnitzel is typically accompanied by chips (French fries), salad, and sometimes bacon.
-Plain and parmigiana schnitzels are sometimes respectively known by colloquial names "Schnitty", "Schnitter", "Parma", or "Parmi".
+Plain and parmigiana schnitzels are sometimes respectively known by colloquial names "schnitty", “snitty”, "schnitter", "parma", or "parmi".

 South America

-Argentina and Uruguay
+Argentina, Paraguay and Uruguay

-In Argentina and Uruguay, this dish, called milanesa, consists of a thin slice of beef, chicken, veal, or sometimes pork, and even eggplant or soy.
+In Argentina, Paraguay and Uruguay, this dish, called milanesa, consists of a thin slice of beef, chicken, veal, or sometimes pork, and even eggplant or soy.
 Each slice is dipped into beaten eggs, seasoned with salt, and other ingredients according to the cook's taste (like parsley and garlic).
 Each slice is then dipped in bread crumbs (or occasionally flour) and shallow-fried in oil, one at a time.
 Some people prefer to use very little oil and then bake them in the oven as a healthier alternative.
+Lemon is commonly squeezed on top of the already cooked milanesa for added flavour.